 It is a little tricky to see the start of a moderate environment, the indications of its start are mostly negative – extreme events, both good and bad become less and less common.
 Those of us with a financial background will mostly feel at home in the moderate background.
 The Greenspan-led “Great Moderation” from 1984 to 2001, was an extended period with only moderate ups and downs in the economy.
 Our abilities to help to carefully fine tune a company to maximize its efficiency were very valuable and in demand.

-But it is important to realize that that very push for efficiency gradually starts to reduce resilience and in some ways that Great Moderation with the almost 20-year period of improve strategy created the fragility that helped to make the Great Recession so toxic.
+But it is important to realize that very push for efficiency gradually starts to reduce resilience and in some ways that Great Moderation with the almost 20-year period of improve strategy created the fragility that helped to make the Great Recession so toxic.

 Uncertain Strategy: Diversity